ministryofjustice/create-and-vary-a-licence-api/README.md

 The main client is the create-and-vary-a-licence (UI) service.
 It is built as  docker image and deployed to the MOJ Cloud Platform.

-# Dependencies

-This service requires a postgresql database.

 # Building the project

 Tools required: